 However, if a student is going to go through Advanced Mathematics, tackling a separate geometry course is likely to be redundant and overwhelming, so it would be better to stick with only the Saxon Math texts in that situation.

 Algebra 1 and 2, Fourth Editions

-The fourth editions of Algebra 1 and 2 reflect a total rewrite rather than just modifications of the third editions.
+The fourth editions of the Algebra 1 and 2 textbooks reflect a total rewrite rather than just modifications of the third editions.
 Both appearance and content are improved.
 The texts have added a little color with more graphic design.
 Each lesson begins with a Warm Up that includes one vocabulary question and five review problems.
 Investigations (mini lessons on specialized topics with their own problems to solve) follow every ten lessons.
 One of the most significant content changes is the early introduction and frequent use of a graphing calculator with graphing calculator labs.
 Also, probability and statistics receive far more attention in keeping with current math standards.

 Other elements of Saxon’s methodology remain.
 Lessons are taught in increments followed by examples and a few practice problems.
 After that, students work on “Distributed and Integrated” practice problem sets with 30 problems per lesson.

 The homeschool kits include the student text, a solutions manual with complete solutions for the Warm Ups and all practice problems, and a Homeschool Testing Book.
 The testing book has 23 cumulative tests plus reproducible test answer sheets.
 It also has the answers for all of the tests.
 In addition, a Test Analysis Form helps you identify lessons where concepts were originally taught so that students can review if needed for problems they missed.
 Note that the third editions have answers to odd-numbered problems in the back of each student text, but there are no answers in the fourth edition textbooks.
 All answers and solutions are in the solutions manuals.